lezer-parser/website/site/docs/guide/index.md

    as whitespace.
  - `@eof` matches the end of the input

+In addition, an underscore `_` matches any character.

 Token rules cannot refer to nonterminal rules.
 But they can refer to each other, as long as the references don't form a non-tail recursive loop.
 I.e. a rule `x` cannot, directly or indirectly, include a